meyouhealth/flexible_enum/README.md

 ### Timestamps

-If the target class defines a date and/or time attribute corresponding to the attribute it will be updated with the current date/time when using setter methods.
-For example, if User above had a column named `status_at` it would be set to the current time. `status_on` would be set to the current date.
+If the target class defines a date and/or time attribute corresponding to the flexible enum option being set it will be updated with the current date/time when using setter methods.
+For example, Post#show! above will set `visibility = 1`, `visibile_at = Time.now.utc`, and `visible_on = Time.now.utc.to_date` if those columns exist.
 The existance of columns is checked using ActiveRecord's `attribute_method?` method.

+Use the `:timestamp_attribute` option configuration parameter to change the columns used:

+    flexible_enum :status do
+      unknown  0
+      active   1, timestamp_attribute: :actived
+      disabled 2, timestamp_attribute: :disabled
+    end

+Calling `active!` will now attempt to set `actived_at` and `actived_on`.

 ## Predicate Methods